StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 The Swimmer is a piece of art located in front of the Vancouver Aquatic Centre.

 Located right on the English Bay Seawall at English Bay Beach is the Cactus Club.
-This is a upscale casual chain restaurant.
-They serve lunch and dinner.
-This location has a fabulous outdoor patio that has great views of English Bay.

 The Sylvia Hotel has a fabulous full service restaurant that serves breakfast, lunch, and dinner.
-They also have a bar.
-Some of the window tables have good views out over English Bay.
+Some of the seats have views of English Bay.

-The Hook Seabar is a new restaurant as of 2018.
-It is in the same location where Milestones used to be.
 The restaurant is located across the street from English Bay but still has a decent view.
 They have an outdoor patio which is nice to sit at when the weather is good.
-They are open for dinner weekdays and brunch/lunch/dinner on weekends.

 Address: 1210 Denman St, Vancouver, BC, V6G 2N2